Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-intel.resource.md

 ### Trust but Verify

-- `$ git config --get user.name` Should show your name
+- `git config --get user.name` Should show your name
-- `$ git config --get user.email` Should show the email address associated with your GitHub account
+- `git config --get user.email` Should show the email address associated with your GitHub account

 ## Browsers